PradeepLoganathan/pradeepl-blog/content/blog/dotnet/configuration-in-a-net-core-console-application/index.md

 As a .NET core console application does not have dependency injection built in, features that an application depends on such as configuration is not readily available.
 In a full-fledged ASP.net core application, configuration is available using the injected IConfiguration interface by default.
 In a .NET core console application Configuration can be added using the ConfigurationBuilder class.
 Additionally, support for configuring the application using a Json file, environmental variables, command line or using a custom configuration provider can also be added.

-The IConfiguration and the Configuration builder types are available in the Microsoft.Extensions.Configuration package.
-The extensions to add a json file such as appsettings.json as a configuration source is available in the Microsoft.Extensions.Configuration.Json nuget package.
-The extensions to add Environmental variables as a configuration source is available in the nuget package Microsoft.Extensions.Configuration.EnvironmentVariables. the extensions to add the command line as a configuration source is available in the Microsoft.Extensions.Configuration.CommandLine nuget package.
+The ```IConfiguration``` and the ```ConfigurationBuilder``` types are available in the ```Microsoft.Extensions.Configuration``` package.
+The extensions to add a json file such as appsettings.json as a configuration source is available in the ```Microsoft.Extensions.Configuration.Json``` nuget package.
+The extensions to add Environmental variables as a configuration source is available in the nuget package ```Microsoft.Extensions.Configuration.EnvironmentVariables```.
+The extensions to add the command line as a configuration source is available in the ```Microsoft.Extensions.Configuration.CommandLine``` nuget package.

 The above NuGet packages can be installed using the install-package command as below.